TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/amp_freertos.md

 %}
 \endcode
 In this way, different SPI_MAIN_GPIOMUX_INTROUTER and GPIO mux introuter output numbers can be assigned to other a53 cores.
+\endcond

 **ATF**
+\cond SOC_AM62LX
+- Trusted Firmware-A (TF-A) is running a single instance on a53 core 0, and is used for clocking and power management using SCMI and PSCI.
+- TF-A load address is 0x80000000 for a53 core 0.
+- TF-A jumps to address 0x82000000 for a53 core 0 and to address 0x88000000 for a53 core 1.
+- TF-A logs are printed to `Main UART 0`.
+\endcond
+\cond !SOC_AM62LX
 - Trusted Firmware-A (TF-A) is build separately for each a53 core
 - TF-A load address is different for each a53 core
     - For a53ss0-0 TF-A load address is 0x80000000